In the Blog

 Just in time for feminist book release season, Jessica Valenti is coming to Toronto, bringing word from America and wisdoms to share from her latest book, “He’s a Stud, She’s a Slut, and 49 Other Double-Standards Every Woman Should Know.”

-Join Miss G and friends as JV reads from her new book, followed by a panel discussion with local feminist superheroes Jessica Yee, Sarah Wolf, and Laurel Mitchell, and audience question period / love-in.
+Join Miss G and friends as JV reads from her new book, followed by a panel discussion with local feminist superheroes Sarah Wolf and Laurel Mitchell, and audience question period / love-in.

 This is an all-ages event, with cash bar for those who are so inclined and of the age of majority.
 And the best part is, entry is FREE.

 The organization of this event was more whirlwind and heart-stopping than a summer fling, so word is getting out late.
 But that doesn’t mean it won’t get out FAST, sweet friends.